Michael Lippert: Military commands

-Postwar criminal conviction
+Postwar trials

+After his capture, Lippert was taken to England, as was customary for higher-ranking prisoners.
+He was later handed over to the Dutch authorities as a suspected war criminal.
+On 12 May 1950, Lippert was sentenced to 10 years in prison for his complicity in the executions of Dutch civilians who were found in a "restricted area" without identity papers.
+Two of the civilians were shot on Lippert's direct orders.
+Lippert served his sentence at Koepelgevangenis prison in Breda.
+On 17 April 1953, he was released early and deported to West Germany.

-In 1956, the Munich authorities began an investigation into the Night of the Long Knives and in August arrested Lippert and Sepp Dietrich for their part in it.
-They were bailed, and the trial itself did not commence until 6 May 1957.
-They were represented by the lawyer Alfred Seidl who had defended Rudolf Hess at the Nuremberg Trials.
+In 1956, the Munich authorities began an investigation into the Night of the Long Knives and in August arrested Lippert and Dietrich for their part in it.
+They were released on bail, and the trial itself did not commence until 6 May 1957.
+They were represented by the lawyer Alfred Seidl, who had defended Rudolf Hess at the Nuremberg Trials.
 Lippert and Dietrich were charged with manslaughter, in Lippert's case for the death of Röhm.
 Lippert asserted that he had remained outside Röhm's cell, and only Theodor Eicke had gone in.
 On 10 May, the case was summed-up and the prosecutor demanded a two-year sentence for Lippert.
-On 14 May, the president of the Court found both Lippert and Dietrich guilty and sentenced both men to 18 months.
+On 14 May, the president of the Court found both Lippert and Dietrich guilty and sentenced both men to 18 months in prison.
 He described Lippert as "filled with a dangerous and unrepentant fanaticism".
 Lippert died on 1 September 1969.